sajusal/sros-gnoi-cert/README.md

 ## CanGenerateCSR

 Let's now test if SR OS can generate a Certificate Signing Request (CSR).
-If the router can generate the CSR, then it saves the effort of generating a CSR external to the router and transferring to the router after signing the certificate.
+If the router can generate the CSR, then it saves us the effort of generating a CSR external to the router and transferring to the router after signing the certificate.

 ```
 # gnoic -a clab-srexperts-p1 --insecure -u admin -p SReXperts2024 cert can-generate-csr